123456789_123456789_123456789_123456789_123456789_

 # => counts the number of different age values

-When given a block, loads all records in the relation, if the relation hasn’t been loaded yet.
-Calls the block with each record in the relation.
-Returns the number of records for which the block returns a truthy value.
+When given a block, calls the block with each record in the relation and returns the number of records for which the block returns a truthy value.

 Person.count { |person| person.age > 21 }